dmanning23/FrameRateCounter/README.md

 FrameRateCounter
 ================

-Display the frame rate in your xna/monogame project.
+MonoGame component to display the frame rate.